jervisfm/cs148-project/Readme.md

   * make
   * sudo make install

-If the librairy was installed into /usr/local/lib, you may need to copy it into /usr/lib
+If the library was installed into /usr/local/lib, you may need to copy it into /usr/lib

  To install SOIL :
   * Download the latest SOIL version at http://www.lonesock.net/soil.html